pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 ### Calculation of gaze metrics on AOIs

 Analyzing eye-tracking data can provide valuable insights into user behavior, but simply looking at visualizations like heatmaps and scanpaths may not always reveal the full story.
 This is why we opted for a quantitative analysis of our data as well by calculating gaze metrics, such as [dwell time](/alpha-lab/gaze-metrics-in-aois/#dwell-time) and [time to first contact](/alpha-lab/gaze-metrics-in-aois/#time-to-first-contact).
 These metrics offer tangible and quantitative outcomes about the salience of each AOI: Longer dwell time implies longer total fixation on a specific AOI and could be considered as a proxy of attentional allocation.
 Conversely, the shorter the time to first contact, the faster this AOI captured the user's attention, pointing to increased salience of this area.
+Follow along with the AOI tutorial for these calculations and charts!

 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img class="rounded" :src="require(`../media/alpha-lab/3.phone-dwell-time.png`)" title="Graph showing dwell time on defined AOIs over the phone screen" alt="Graph showing dwell time on defined AOIs over the phone screen" cover/>